nosqlbench/nosqlbench/virtdata-lib-hdf5/src/main/java/io/nosqlbench/virtdata/library/hdf5/from_long/to_string/predicate_parser/predicates.md

     comparator: {comparator_predicate}

-filterfield_predicate: HdfDatasetToPcFilterPredicates("testdata/TEMPLATE(dataset).hdf5", "/predicates", "pcfilterfield")
+filterfield_predicate: HdfDatasetToPcFilterPredicates("testdata/TEMPLATE(dataset).hdf5", "/predicates", "pcfilter", "field")

-operator_predicate: HdfDatasetToPcFilterPredicates("testdata/TEMPLATE(dataset).hdf5", "/predicates", "pcoperator")
+operator_predicate: HdfDatasetToPcFilterPredicates("testdata/TEMPLATE(dataset).hdf5", "/predicates", "pcfilter", "operator")

-comparator_predicate: HdfDatasetToPcFilterPredicates("testdata/TEMPLATE(dataset).hdf5", "/predicates", "pccomparator")
+comparator_predicate: HdfDatasetToPcFilterPredicates("testdata/TEMPLATE(dataset).hdf5", "/predicates", "pcfilter", "comparator")

+The same parser instance should be used across the three predicate portions with the desired field an additional parameter in order to avoid having to reparse for each binding.